Terms of Service

 6. Access, Security and Data Protection

-6.3 Crunch staff, do not have access to any Client passwords or memorable words.
+6.4 Crunch staff does not have access to any Client passwords or memorable words.
 Read only access to your Crunch Account is available to specific staff members but is strictly controlled by passwords and IP address restrictions.
-The use of this access is for assisting you with the Crunch Software and your Crunch Account, and offering support when necessary.
+The use of this access is for assisting you with the Crunch Software and your Crunch Account. and offering support when necessary.

-6.4 Crunch accountants do not have editing access to your Crunch Account without your authentication and permission, save that our accountants will access your Crunch Account to make necessary adjustments and Crunch staff will have full access to your Crunch Account with your authority to undertake the Bookkeeping Service.
+6.5 Crunch accountants do not have editing access to your Crunch accounting records without your authentication and permission, save that our accountants will access your Crunch accounting records to make necessary adjustments and Crunch staff will have full access to your Crunch accounting records, with your authority, to undertake the Bookkeeping Service.
 This access would be sought in exceptional circumstances and would not involve you having to reveal any of your login details.
-Crunch accountants do have access to make adjustments in the back end ledgers of your Crunch Account.
+Crunch accountants do have access to make adjustments in certain of the ledgers in your Crunch accounting records.

 To use Crunch you must log in with a username, password, and memorable word.
 We do not have access to passwords and memorable words.
 Account security is your responsibility, so keep this information safe!